Barysk/testownik_term/README.md

 テステル is a testownik app for solving tests created by PWr students.
 This is a terminal version made to be as light as possible – no unneeded interface or, god forbid, .js

+Tesuteru comes from test terminal, if someone was wondering.

 ## Installation

 No need, just start a binary and provide path, there will be no questions about making it your default ;)